Last updated: December 2025

 - Insurance coverage for educational activities

-What YoungFamilyLife Ltd is NOT Responsible For
+YoungFamilyLife Ltd is NOT responsible for venue-related matters including:

 Accessibility

 Please inform us of any accessibility requirements when booking.
 We will work with the venue to accommodate reasonable adjustments where possible.
-The course format (90-minute group discussions) may not be suitable for all accessibility needs - please discuss any concerns before booking.

 Health and Safety